Sambou Sissoko

 Sambou Sissoko (born 27 April 1999) is a French professional footballer who plays as a right-back for club Valenciennes.

 Personal life

 Sissoko was born in Clamart, France and has French nationality.
 He is of Malian descent.

 Club career

 Sissoko made his professional debut with Tours in a 1–0 Ligue 2 loss to Stade de Reims on 11 August 2017.

 In January 2019, he signed a four-year contract with Reims.
 He was loaned to Quevilly-Rouen for the 2020–21 season on 16 October 2020.

 On 30 June 2022, Sissoko moved to Seraing in Belgium on a two-year deal.
 On 20 December 2023, Sissoko and Seraing agreed to terminate the contract.

 On 14 February 2024, Sissoko signed with Vorskla Poltava in Ukraine, for an undisclosed term.

 On 30 August 2024, Sissoko moved to Valenciennes.

+On 11 February 2026, Azerbaijan Premier League club Qabala announced the loan signing of Sissoko from Valenciennes, until the end of the season.
+On 2 June 2026, Qabala announced that Sissoko had returned to Valenciennes after his loan deal had expired.

 International career

 Sissoko is a youth international for France at the U19 level.